Parallelism and Computer Hardware

 • SIMD Single instruction multiple data.
 The processor applies a code instruction to multiple threads of data at a time.
 Most modern graphical processing units (GPUs) are SIMD devices.

 • MISD Multiple instruction single data.
-Not widely encountered outside of special-purpose computers such as those used for the Space Shuttle.
+Not widely encountered outside special-purpose computers such as those used for the Space Shuttle.
 In this category, multiple computers work on one set of data, such as sensor data.

 • MIMD Multiple instruction multiple data.
 Nearly all modern hardware falls into this category.
 This can apply either to multicore single computers or to distributed computing clusters.